Linlithgow Palace

 Visitor Information

-Explore the ruins of the birthplace of Mary Queen of Scots.
-The towers look out over beautiful wetlands and a loch brimming with wildfowl, which is today a Site of Special Scientific Interest (SSSI).
+Explore the fascinating ruins of the birthplace of Mary Queen of Scots.
+The ancient towers stand proudly, overlooking stunning wetlands and a peaceful loch teeming with a variety of wildfowl.
+This area is now designated as a Site of Special Scientific Interest (SSSI), highlighting its importance for conservation and natural beauty.

 Getting There